 Dr. Yuval Noah Harari is an Israeli historian and a tenured professor in the Department of History at the Hebrew University of Jerusalem as well as author of international bestsellers.

-He explains how revolutions in technology and society will transform our bodies and minds.
+He explains how revolutions in tech and society will transform our bodies and minds.